Nikesh123-afk/How-to-Read-Research-Paper.-/README.md

   How to Quickly Read a Research Paper for Students.

-Significant number of freshers are facing problem while reading research paper or working on research as a student i'm also facing difficulty on doing research. so, here is a quick guidence i like to share that makes the research easier.
+  A significant number of freshers are facing problems while reading research papers or working on research, as I'm also facing difficulty in doing research.
+So, here is       some quick guidance I'd like to share that makes the research easier.

 1. Look at the Title
 o	The title tells you what the paper is about and usually hints at the main result.